 - (1) iSHAI products are available over "clear" FORs only. - (2) Since physical retrieval is an iterative process, computation is relatively expensive and an increase in the width of the FOR could be necessary when processing large regions on machine with light power CPU. - (3) The result can exhibit errors over mountain regions with large differences between the real topography and the background NWP topography.
 The same happens in desert pixels, where the difference of skin temperature between the background NWP and the real skin temperature could be high.
 Similar behaviour is expected on very hot or cold pixels over non-desert land pixels.
 From our experience, changes in the supply of the background NWP have improved clearly the quality of the GEO-iSHAI outputs.
-As example it was improved the request to MARS for ECMWF model supply in the internal AEMET chain from ECMWF GRIBs every 6 hours from t+00 to t+24 with 0.5°x0.5° resolution to every 1 hour from t+00 to t+24 with 0.125°x0.125°resolution.
+As example it was improved the request to MARS for ECMWF model supply in the internal AEMET chain from ECMWF GRIBs every 6 hours from t+00 to t+24 with $0.5^{\circ}x0.5^{\circ}$ resolution to every 1 hour from t+00 to t+24 with $0.125^{\circ}x0.125^{\circ}$ resolution.
 It is strongly recommended to feed GEO-iSHAI with GRIBs files with temperature and humidity profiles with as many fixed pressure levels as possible.
 In general, the more accurate the background profile is the more accurate the retrieval will be.
-(4) In case to use as background NWP the ECMWF model: it is strongly recommended to the GEO-iSHAI users to use ECMWF on hybrid levels as background NWP; although this implies that the user needs to download the GRIB files on hybrid and fixed pressure levels (the latter needed for the Cloud Mask and the other products).
-The best quality is achieved using as input to GEO-iSHAI GRIB files on hybrid levels and the execution of GEO-iSHAI in HYB mode.
-As example, at the present time ECMWF GRIB files on fixed pressure levels have available only 25 fixed pressure levels but ECMWF GRIB on hybrid levels files have 137 hybrid levels.